MANOJ-80/BlackWidow/README.md

 ## Overview
-ReconX is an automated reconnaissance tool designed for bug bounty hunters and penetration testers.
+BlackWidow is an automated reconnaissance tool designed for bug bounty hunters and penetration testers.
 It streamlines the reconnaissance process by executing various scanning tools in parallel using Python's `asyncio`.

 ## Features
 - **Automated Subdomain Enumeration** (Subfinder, Amass)